dleguyader/blogdown-dlg/content/home/about.md

 # About

-My research interests focus on the modeling of the marine and coastal socio-system from a perspective of planning and management support.
+My research interests focus on the marine and coastal socio-system modeling that can inform marine and coastal policy and management.